 Are VPNs legal in China?

-Yes, VPNs are perfectly legal in China.
+Generally speaking, VPNs are legal to use in China.
 Nonetheless, the Chinese government is still working hard to prevent people from getting access to tools (VPNs) that can get around their censorship efforts.

 In March 2018 Chinese authorities issued an ambiguous statement about the use of VPNs.
 Actions and policies of the Chinese government suggest that it is illegal for Chinese residents to create VPN services/companies inside China, which would be made available to others in China, but personal use of a VPN appears to be completely legal.
 We do not recommend using any Chinese-based VPN services.

 In a move that angered many, both Apple and Google caved in to Chinese pressure and removed VPN applications from their app stores.
-This is also a major trend happening in the the United States: private tech companies caving in to censorship demands (discussed more in the VPN for USA guide).
+This is also a major trend happening in the the United States: private tech companies caving in to censorship demands (discussed more in my guide on the best VPN for USA).

 I have also not seen anything to suggest that it is illegal for people to bring VPN software with them into the country.
 Additionally, there are thousands of Chinese businesses that use VPNs for secure networking solutions, and this is also perfectly legal.
 But if you wanted to create your own VPN company based in Beijing that would help other Chinese residents evade censorship, that would probably be a bad idea.

-Bottom line: Using a VPN in China for personal use is perfectly legal and very common.
+Bottom line: Using a VPN in China for personal use is legal and very common.
 Using an offshore (non-Chinese) VPN with a good track record (all of the VPNs in this guide) will further protect you from any issues.
+That being said, I’m not a lawyer, so do your own research.

 VPN for China conclusion